AlouxDeveloper/aloux-iam/README.md

  */
 // a constant is created to request the data from the req.body. const { phoneNumber, message } = req.body
-const sendSms = await AlouxAWS.sendMessagePhone(phoneNumber, message)
+const sendSns = await AlouxAWS.sendMessagePhone(phoneNumber, message)

 // example of the phoneNumber variable
 // this variable must be sent as a string and taking into account the telephone prefix